 Consider this: In the first example, our final cubic rate was 0.13.
 By altering that figure by just a few inches — to 9″x5″x3.5″ — you’ll end up with a 0.09 cubic size, which is just below the 0.1 cutoff.
 This way, you can use 0.1 pricing over 0.2 pricing and save, on average, $0.13 per shipment.

-Simply plug your specifications into our online configurator or contact our team for more information.
+Simply plug your specifications into our online configurator or contact our team for more information about creating custom size shipping boxes.
 If you’d like to get an idea of what custom shipping boxes we’ve completed in the past, visit our work page for some design inspiration.